cpainchaud/pan-configurator/README.md

 PAN-Configurator
 ================

-Requirement : PHP 5.5 with curl module

-Usage: include the file lib/panconfigurator.php in your own script to load the necessary classes.

-File tree:
-* */lib/* contains library files source code
-* */utils/* contains ready to run scripts, more information in utils/readme.txt
-* */doc/index.html*  has all classes documentations
-* */example-xxx.php* are examples about using this library

 PAN-Configurator is a PHP library aimed at making PANOS config changes easy (and XML free ;), maintainable and allowing complex scenarios like rule merging, unused object tracking, conversion of checkpoint exclusion groups, massive rule editing, AppID conversion … to name the ones I do on a regular basis and which are not offered by our GUI.
 It will work seamlessly on local config file or API.

+**Requirements** : PHP 5.5 with curl module

+**Usage**: include the file lib/panconfigurator.php in your own script to load the necessary classes.

+File tree:
+* **/lib/** contains library files source code
+* **/utils/** contains ready to run scripts, more information in utils/readme.txt
+* **/doc/index.html**  has all classes documentations
+* **/example-xxx.php** are examples about using this library

 With less than 20 lines of code, you should be able to solve most of your needs.
 Brief overview: